 Ongoing project : Family History

-Note : a donation is usually offered to help Bill to offset his time and costs in answering such enquiries.
+Note : a donation was usually offered to help offset time and costs in answering such enquiries.

 Current projects (2014)

 - War memorials Keith Hodgkinson has now assumed responsibility for editing the work of Margaret Meadowcroft on our war memorials.

 - Kathy Wray, who lives in Rempstone, is reearching the fascinating life of our 18th century Rector, Granville Wheler.
 Although often absent from the rectory in West Leake this gentleman was very much involved in the scientific world of the Enlightenment.
 It was he who created the world’s first electric current along a wire.
 He was a member of the Royal Society and wrote several important papers on his interest.
 Kathy has been helped by committee member Margaret Meadowcroft.
 A publication is expected soon.

 - The life of Captain Alexander Roulstone MC has long been of interest to us, for after his heroics as a First World War fighter pilot he settled in the village and became a managing drector of British Gypsum.
 To coincide with the commemoration of that war, we hope to continue our research and produce a publication of some kind.
 At the same time, we are accumulating material on the lives of two other local air aces from this war, Captain Oliver Redgate, DFC who came to live in The Nook after the war, and “Stan” Roadley “The Flying Teacher”who was born in Attenborough, taught in Nottingham but came to live at the Stanford Hills Farm in 1910.
 From here he enlisted in 1915 and eventually flew with the RFC in France.
 He was killed in February 1918.
 Because they were not born or living in the village during the war, neither Roulstone nor Redgate were included on our war memorials.
 We hope that a publication on these three brave pilots will bring their exploits to greater public attention.